April 4, 2016

 scoliosis treatment for adults of all ages

 We find that many adults with scoliosis, both women and men, want to take a proactive approach to improve their quality of life and participate more fully in daily activities that others take for granted.
-For those with an active lifestyle or those who yearn for a more active lifestyle, learning curve-pattern specific scoliosis exercises and ADL training is an invaluable resource.
+For those with an active lifestyle or those who yearn for a more active lifestyle, learning curve-pattern-specific scoliosis exercises and ADL training is an invaluable resource.

-Our approach focuses first on educating adult patients about their spines so they are able to manage scoliosis on their own.
+Our approach focuses first on educating adult patients about their spines so they can manage scoliosis on their own.
 We teach patients the skills needed to take control.
 At our clinic, scoliosis treatment for adults focuses on several goals.
 First and foremost, most adults are interested in reducing scoliosis pain, if present.
 Our Schroth training means we have many tools to help when scoliosis pain is present.
 We also focus on helping patients learn to stop curve progression and degeneration.
-Patients who practice what they learn can look forward to gaining a more balanced postural appearance (yes, this is possible even for adults), improving pulmonary function, gaining flexibility, and creating a more stable spine overall.
+Patients who practice what they learn can look forward to gaining a more balanced postural appearance (yes, this is possible, even for adults), improving pulmonary function, gaining flexibility, and creating a more stable spine overall.

 Scoliosis Treatment for Adults Who Have Had Surgery

 Patients who have had scoliosis surgery may still experience symptoms as they age.
-Many people who have had spinal fusion surgery for scoliosis don’t realize that there is still the potential for the spine to collapse (height decreased, loss of disc height, increased curve angle) after surgery, either within a short time or after several years.
+Many people who have had spinal fusion surgery for scoliosis don’t realize that there is still the potential for the spine to collapse (height decreases, loss of disc height, increased curve angle) after surgery, either within a short time or after several years.
 This may be a cause of curve progression in adulthood.
 This cause of curve progression can occur above and/or below the fused spinal segments.
 Adults who have had surgery for scoliosis in the past are also candidates for Schroth therapy.
 The programs we offer for post-surgical patients are less intensive but no less effective.
 Post-surgical patients learn to stabilize the spine and reduce pain.
 We’ve treated patients who were considered disabled but able to return to work and/or resume normal activities after participating in scoliosis exercise instruction.
 It’s one of the reasons we consider ours to be the absolute best scoliosis treatment for adults available anywhere!

-Schroth Best Practice® and its compatible Schroth brace can be helpful for patients at any age.
-If you are an adult aiming to halt progression, decrease pain from scoliosis, or simply want to be empowered when it comes to scoliosis then give us a call.
-We see scoliosis patients from all over the United States and internationally at our Boston area location and look forwad to guiding you and providing the tools and knowledge to manage scoliosis for life.
+If you are an adult aiming to halt progression, decrease pain from scoliosis, or simply want to be empowered when it comes to scoliosis, please give us a call or fill out our contact form.
+We see scoliosis patients from all over the United States, and even internationally, at our Boston area location.
+Like the kids, adults come to us for our four or five-day intensives.
+Many feel they leave with a new lease on life after years of frustration from living with scoliosis.

 Weiss HR.
 Scoliosis-related pain in adults: Treatment influences.
 European Journal of Physical Medicine and Rehabilitation.
 3:3 91-94.
 1993.